 Inside Pitch: Do you have any ideas of what the Mets' organization or farm system is like?

 Honeck: I don't know much at all actually.
 I know they said if they picked me that I would be going somewhere around the New York area, I think possibly Brooklyn.

 Inside Pitch: Did you have any expectations of where you may have gone in the draft?
 Did you have any range of rounds you anticipated being selected or did you just prepare to be drafted at any time?

 Honeck: Not really, I knew going into it as a senior that I wont have much bargaining rights and I know that wherever they picked me I would kind of need and say yes.
 Going in I just wanted to get picked so that I would have a chance to play.

 Inside Pitch: Getting to your game, what areas do you think are the strongest?
 What areas will you focus on improving once your professional career begins?

-Inside Pitch: You played second base during your high school career, do you see yourself staying at that position?
+Inside Pitch: You played first base during your college career, do you see yourself staying at that position?
 Have the Mets given you an idea of what role they may assign you?